 Honda Automobiles / FCX Clarity / Releases

-Honda FCX Clarity Paves the Way Toward a Zero-Emissions Future
+Honda FCX Clarity Paves the Way for Hydrogen-powered Future

-The Honda FCX Clarity is a sleekly styled hydrogen fuel cell-electric-powered sedan currently available on a limited retail basis in Southern California.
-The FCX Clarity is a key part of Honda's efforts to successfully develop, certify and distribute zero-emissions vehicles.
+The FCX Clarity, a sleekly-styled hydrogen fuel cell-powered sedan currently available on a limited retail basis, is at the forefront of Honda's efforts to successfully develop, certify and distribute zero emissions hydrogen fuel cell vehicles.

-Propelled by an electric motor that runs on electricity generated in a fuel cell, the FCX Clarity’s only emission is water, and its fuel efficiency is three times that of a modern gasoline-powered automobile and two times that of a gasoline-powered hybrid vehicle.
-The compact and powerful Honda V Flow Fuel Cell Stack allows for unprecedented spaciousness and a futuristically stylish, low-slung design previously unattainable in fuel cell electric vehicles and marks the significant progress that Honda continues to make in advancing the real-world performance and appeal of a fuel cell electric car.
+Propelled by an electric motor that runs on electricity generated in a fuel cell, the vehicle's only emission is water, and its fuel efficiency is three times that of a modern gasoline-powered automobile and two times that of a gasoline-powered hybrid vehicle.
+The compact and powerful Honda V Flow Fuel Cell Stack allows for unprecedented spaciousness and a futuristically-stylish, low-slung design previously unattainable in fuel cell vehicles and marks the significant progress that Honda continues to make in advancing the real-world performance and appeal of a fuel cell car.

-The original FCX became the first EPA- and CARB-certified fuel cell vehicle in July 2002.
-The FCX was also the world’s first production fuel cell vehicle, introduced to the U.S. and Japan in October 2002.
+The original FCX became the first EPA- and CARB-certified fuel cell vehicle to also meet all safety standards in July 2002.
+The FCX was also the world's first production fuel cell vehicle, introduced to the U.S. and Japan in October 2002.
 Additional highlights include:

 - The FCX was the first fuel cell vehicle to start and operate in sub-freezing temperatures (2003).

-- The FCX was the first fuel cell vehicle placed in the hands of an individual customer (July 2005).
+- The FCX was the first fuel cell vehicle placed in the hands of an individual customer, the Spallino family of Southern California (July 2005).

-- Honda becomes the first auto manufacturer of a dedicated fuel cell vehicle on a production line specifically for hydrogen-powered fuel cell vehicles (2008)
+- Honda becomes the first auto manufacturer to manufacture a dedicated fuel cell vehicle on a production line solely dedicated to the production of hydrogen-powered fuel cell vehicles (2008)